 Associate Dean for Education

-Eleanor Feingold, PhD, professor and vice chair in the Department of Human Genetics and professor in the Department of Biostatistics, has been appointed the new associate dean for education at GSPH.
+Eleanor Feingold, PhD, professor and vice chair in the Department of Human Genetics and professor in the Department of Biostatistics, has been appointed the new associate dean for education at Pitt Public Health.
 She officially assumed the associate deanship on November 1.
 As Associate Dean for Education, Feingold’s primary role will be the direction and management of all graduate education activities within the Graduate Programs in Public Health including supervision of curriculum, graduate course evaluations and new program development (Doctoral, Master’s and Certificate programs).
-She will also be working with GSPH leadership in implementing the strategic goals and objectives of the school and assisting with the accreditation process.
+She will also be working with Pitt Public Health leadership in implementing the strategic goals and objectives of the school and assisting with the accreditation process.

 Feingold has demonstrated exceptional commitment to curriculum development and academic integrity.
-She is ideally qualifed to take on this vital role.
+She is ideally qualified to take on this vital role.

 Associate Dean for Student Affairs